Mera Peak (6476m) Short Climb

 • Max Altitude2800m

 Today, we take our breakfast early in the morning and depart for Kathmandu.
-Like during the flight to Lukla you can enjoy beautiful views of the mountain in your flight to Kathmandu.
+Like during the flight to Lukla, you can enjoy beautiful views of the mountain on your flight to Kathmandu.
 Remember, this time it’s the right side of the plane that you have to choose for the best views.
-Transfer to your hotel

 • Accommodation Hotel